AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/operations-in-workfront-fusion.md

   * Any action that does not run, either because a filter didn't allow data through or because the scenario stopped due to an error.

-## Operation limits for your organization
+## Operation limits

 Your organization may have a monthly operations limit.
-This is based on the Workfront plan that your organization purchased.
-The Ultimate Workfront plan offers unlimited operations.
+This is based on the [!DNL Workfront] plan that your organization purchased.
+The [!UICONTROL Ultimate] [!DNL Workfront] plan offers unlimited operations.

 If your organization has a monthly limit, you will be notified when you near the limit.
-If you go over the limit, Workfront will contact your organization to ensure that your plan meets your needs.
+If you go over the limit, [!DNL Workfront] will contact your organization to ensure that your plan meets your needs.

 ## View the number of operations performed in the last 30 days

-You can see a graph showing the number of scenarios performed in the last 30 days in the following locations:
+You can see a graphs showing the number of operations performed in the last year, in the last week, in the last 30 days, and in the current month.
+These graphs are available in the following locations:

-* **Organization dashboard**: Operations used by the entire organziation
+* **Organization dashboard**: Operations used by the entire organization
 * **Team dashboard**: Operations used by scenarios owned by this team
 * **Scenario details page**: Operations used by this scenario